 The … coat features a vintage 60’s mod style design, with contrast white piping along the edge, collar, cuffs and two tabs.
 Each button is blue with white contrast piping and there and 4 buttons on each cuff.
 The coat is knee length, full lined in silk and it appears to be made of a linen blend.

 The blue suede pumps feature a 3.5 inch (89mm) column-shaped heel and a round-toe.
 Kate’s worn the shoes regularly since 2014.
-Jimmy Choo no longer stock the Georgia style, though the Billie style from the 2017/18 collection is very similar.
+Jimmy Choo no longer stock the Georgia style, sadly.

 If you’ve followed our blog regularly, you’ll recognise Kate’s blue suede clutch.
 It is the Muse Clutch by Stuart Weitzman.
 Kate clearly likes the clutch as she owns it in three other colours.